yassnemo/brain-quest/README.md

    ```
    pip install -r requirements.txt
    ```
-4. Run the application using:
+4. You can run the application using:
    ```
    python manage.py runserver
    ```

 ## Usage
-- Access the application at `http://127.0.0.1:8000/`.
+- You can access the application at `http://127.0.0.1:8000/`.
-- Follow the prompts to take quizzes and view results.
+- Follow the prompts to take quizzes and view your results.